Table of Contents

 That’s where central kitchens come into play.
 You can design your prep kitchen to suit high-volume production and grow your operation efficiently.

-• Streamlined Standard Operating Procedures (SOPs) are another perk of using prep kitchens.
-With most of the cooking done in the central kitchen, restaurant employees in your units can focus on following the SOPs of putting together each meal and presenting it well to customers.
-As a result, they gain significant time by not having to prepare the entire dish from scratch and are less likely to make mistakes in portion sizes, for example.
+With most of the cooking happening in a central kitchen, restaurant employees in your units can focus on following the SOPs for finishing meal prep and presentation.
+For example, they don’t have to prepare the entire dish from scratch and are less likely to make mistakes in portion sizes.
+You also don’t need to develop extensive training programs for your kitchen staff because the high-level work that requires training and experience happens in your central food production hub.

 Catering